 Voluntourism remains an important part of the overall travel picture – especially for students, and especially in destinations in Central America and the Caribbean.

 Consider something that’s on everyone’s mind these days: hurricane relief in the Caribbean.
-The manual labor involved in such a trip can increase a traveler’s chances of getting injured, and the fact that the relief site may be remote or in an area where transportation is compromised makes it vital to buy trip protection with robust travel medical insurance and emergency medical-evacuation protection … a product like ExactCare Extra®, from Berkshire Hathaway Travel Protection.
+The manual labor involved in such a trip can increase a traveler’s chances of getting injured, and the fact that the relief site may be remote or in an area where transportation is compromised makes it vital to buy trip protection with robust travel medical insurance and emergency medical-evacuation protection … a plan like ExactCare®, from Berkshire Hathaway Travel Protection.

 If any group of travelers need travel insurance, it’s students going on Spring Break.
 It’s not like you have a lot of flexibility to reschedule that trip to Cancun; you really need your transportation to work and the hotel room to be what was promised.
 Plus, things just happen more often when you’re on Spring Break – at your destination and back home.
 (Hey, you love your grandpa dearly, but he always seems to pick the wrong time to get sick.)

 ExactCare can help Spring Breakers deal with these mishaps, but what makes travel insurance even more valuable for Spring Break travelers is the 24/7/365 emergency travel assistance, so if your flight’s cancelled or delayed you can get quickly rebooked, or if you’re absolutely lost you can get directions.